tarsir/c-odin-zig-comparison/README.md

 - The C project relies on Raylib headers and libraries being somewhere in your system
 - The Odin project just kinda works since Raylib ships with the language
-- The Zig project TBD
+- The Zig project uses the Zig build system, meaning `build.zig`, and re-uses the raylib headers from the C example